Innmind/documentation/docs/getting-started/framework/cli.md

     ```

     - `$container` is a service locator
-    - `$os` you've seen it in the previous chapter
+    - `$os` you've seen it in a previous chapter
     - `$env` contains the environment variables

-You can add as many commands as uou wish by chaining calls to the `command` method.
+You can add as many commands as you wish by chaining calls to the `command` method.

 ## Composition